-Pfeiffer Vacuum turbopumps are available for pumping speeds of between 10 and 2,700 liters per second.
+Pfeiffer Vacuum turbopumps are available in the pumping speed range from 10 to over 3,000 liters per second.
 These pumps will win you over with their high cost-efficiency and flexibility.
-Pfeiffer Vacuum turbopumps with their optimized reliability use proven bearing systems which are available in two different options - a hybrid bearing system with a combination of a ceramic ball bearing on the forevacuum side and a permanently magnetic radial bearing on the high vacuum side, and a fully, active magnetic bearing system in which the rotor is levitated with no contact or wear at all.
+Pfeiffer Vacuum turbopumps with their optimized reliability use proven bearing systems which are available in two different options - a hybrid bearing system with a combination of a ceramic ball bearing on the fore-vacuum side and a permanently magnetic radial bearing on the high vacuum side, and a fully, active magnetic bearing system in which the rotor is levitated with no contact or wear at all.

 Thanks to the sophisticated rotor design, extremely high pumping speed, critical backing pressure and gas throughput values are achieved as well as very good compression values for light gases.

 Modern turbopumps attain peripheral speeds of over 400 meters per second.
 This translates to a correspondingly high kinetic rotor energy which, if the rotor and stator were to touch, would transfer within a fraction of a second to the housing and the pump’s anchor system too.
 The stability of the outer casing of the pump is thus of vital importance and is tested both theoretically and experimentally.
 Our turbopumps are certified to UL 61010 and/or Semi S2.
 Besides the mechanical safety, the certification encompasses fire protection and two-fold protection against excess rotation speed, which Pfeiffer Vacuum has developed together with TÜV Rheinland.